abravalheri/validate-pyproject/docs/embedding.rst

 to code) and copying only the strictly necessary Python modules.

-After :ref:`installing <installation>` ``validate-pyproject`` this can be done via CLI as indicated in the command bellow:
+After :ref:`installing <installation>` ``validate-pyproject`` this can be done via CLI as indicated in the command below:

 .. code-block:: bash